 Truth be told, this wasn’t too much of a surprise.
 As popular as 100% online learning is now as an education trend, I don’t foresee it working for every student.
 We have to accept as educators, administrators, community members, and especially politicians, that education is not one-size-fits-all, even if the “one size” comes in a shiny technology package (and a huge marketing budget) promising all the data you can wish for.
 Some students just need someone to work with them face-to-face to not only stay focused, but also to teach concepts in a different way.

 So while I’m not looking for any online librarian jobs (if they would even exist), I have taken away some ideas for our school library that I’m excited to implement when I get back (given time to do so, of course):

-- Start putting my library lessons into Google Classroom to manage the academic content.
+- Start putting my library centers into Google Classroom to manage the academic content.

 - Add more multimedia and accessibility features to my teaching materials – This change, above all else, will be time-consuming!

 - Emphasize evaluating information and other digital “information fluency” skills at an earlier age, including how to use Google better.

 - Add even more center choices and more ways to learn the same content to my library classes.

 - Reach out to the current virtual students in our district and make sure they know when our library is open and available for their use (supervised, of course…I’m not a babysitter.)

 What Public Schools Should Learn from Online Schools

 With that said, I think public schools, and specifically public school libraries, have MUCH to learn from the online school trend.
 For starters, we have to stop caring so dang much about standardized tests.
 Seriously, it is WAY past time that we stopped the test prep, and started teaching in an engaging way that will make kids WANT to come to school.
 We are competing with video games, streaming music, social media, and all manner of more interesting distractions in a student’s life.
 It’s time we took that seriously and made learning engaging enough to captivate our students’ attention.